PHYS 1 & 2 SERIES FAQS

 - When a student enrolls in a UCSD course, they acknowledge and accept the posted days and times of all scheduled course components, including the final exam.
 A student who remains enrolled after the course syllabus has been issued acknowledges and accepts the policies and protocols detailed in the course syllabus.
 A student who is unable to commit to the entire course for any reason is expected to drop the course within the allowable timeframe outlined in the posted campus information.

-Am I required to attend the PHYS 1 or 2 series lecture/lab section I am actually enrolled in, or can I attend any section during the week?
+Am I required to attend the PHYS 1 or 2 series lecture/lab/discussion section I am actually enrolled in, or can I attend any section during the week?

 Should I attend my 1 series or 2 series class while I'm waitlisted?